Black History and Women’s History: Meeting Josephine Baker at Riad Star

 josephine-baker-rainbowkids2

-A dancer, singer, movie star, and mom energetically entertained crowds for fifty years and raised her “Rainbow Tribe.”
+You can meet Josephine Baker at Riad Star by studying the framed photos of the mom who energetically entertained crowds for fifty years and raised her “Rainbow Tribe.”

 josephinebakerkids2